Pulp – More Reviewed: Britpop misfits still in a class of their own

-Class reunion: Jarvis Cocker and co. deliver a career high with eighth LP.
+Jarvis Cocker and co. deliver a career high on their first album in 24 years.

 by John Mulvey |